lwade/euca-wiki/Walrus-Troubleshooting.md

 1.The resource and device properties: walrus.blockdevice and walrus.resource should correspond with to the configured DRBD resource (e.g. 'r0') and drbd device (e.g. /dev/drbd1).

 ## Using iSCSI LUNs with Walrus
+Things to consider if backing Walrus with one or more iSCSI LUNs:
+1. If using LVM on-top of one or more iSCSI LUNS, ensure LVM LV (if using LVM on-top of iSCSI) is properly re-enabled after reboot.
+This may require a 'vgchange -ay' or similar in /etc/rc.local since iSCSI is started after LVM on reboot and therefore the VG will be disabled since it cannot find the backing LUN.
+Explicitly enabling it after the LUN is attached with iSCSI should resolve the issue.
+2. In HA configurations if the above is not done DRBD will go to 'Diskless' mode if it cannot find the backing disk.
+3. Be aware that if *not* using LVM on top of iSCSI that you must configure DRBD to reference the proper device name that won't change on reboot.
+Using /dev/sd* is not a good idea because it may change on reboot.
+It is better to use /dev/disk/by-id/scsi-* that corresponds to the LUN(s) being used.
+Put that path in the /etc/eucalyptus/drbd.conf file rather than /dev/sd* and it will use the udev id (based on the Serial Number given to the LUN by the SAN).